gaslight/posts/posts/2013-08-08-with-purpose.md

-With Purpose
+# With Purpose

-In July of 2009, 6 people began talking about how they might start something in Cincinnati where they could have better control over how software is built and shipped.
+In July of 2009, six people began talking about how they might start something in Cincinnati where they could have better control over how software is built and shipped.
 I was fortunate to be one of the six in this conversation, and by October 2009, Gaslight was born.

 Some of us were working as freelancers, building software for clients out of our home offices.
 Managing deliverables to clients and having to work a sales pipeline to keep the bills paid.
 Some of us were working for other employers, and although we didn't have to kill to eat, we were forced into situations that we knew wasn't the right way to do things, but with no power to say so.
 Both worlds being somewhat different, but with common threads.
 Each of us wanted to do the best work we knew how, without boundaries we didn't set.
 We decided as a group of 6, if we wanted to do better, we could do better together.

-Fast forward 4 years.
+Fast forward 4 years...

 In late spring, in a cabin in the middle of Red River Gorge, the six of us owners sat looking at each other coming to terms with something we hadn't really set out to do.
 In the beginning, we thought we'd just use our common bonds to work together and help one another by sharing the responsibilities of client delivery and sales.
 A cooperative of like minded people working for the common good.
 As we looked at each other we knew that what Gaslight had become was much more than this.
 We were 15 people strong.
 Everyone was a W-2 employee, including the partners.
 We had health insurance.
 We had an office twice the size of our original digs.
 We were becoming a real company and we hadn't caught up to the fact that as owners, we were responsible for a real company.